h2non/hu/README.md

 Unlike other well-known libraries such as Lodash or Sugar.js, hu only provides a reduced but generic set of most common and useful functions.
 It aims to be a lightweight and small library which can be easily embedded as a part of an application, library or framework without making noise

-hu library works well under ES5 compliant engines.
+hu library works well in ES5 compliant engines.
 Most of its functions are curried

 ## Features